tjayada/distributed_message_board/README.md

 # Distributed Message Board

-This is a distributed message board application that allows users to post messages and view messages posted by others.
-It is built using [technology/framework/library].
+This is a distributed message board application that allows users to post messages, get trivia via bots and view messages posted by others.
+It is mainly built using Flask.

 ## Features